 The Town's primary goal for Cantril School is to provide options for public use while keeping the integrity of the building.
 Initial options are planned to include arts and enrichment classes and events.
-The Town plans to offer arts and enrichment programming at the building beginning in fall 2023.
+The Town began offering arts and enrichment programming at the building in fall 2023.

 Before the building can be fully open for public use, many updates will be needed.
 The Town anticipates improvements to the building will be needed over several years to accommodate full use of the property.
 The initial focus for the property will be bringing it up to Americans with Disabilities Act compliance and updating heating and ventilation systems.
 The work will be phased as funding allows.

 14,462 square feet

 Made from pink and tan rhyolite mined in Castle Rock-area quarries